openeuler-mirror/secGear/docs/sign_tool.md

 	-k <file>       private key required for single-step method.
 Note: single-step method is only for the debug mode, plaintext private key does exist in the production environment.
 	-m <file>       additional config_cloud.ini for trustzone.
-	-o <file>       output parameter, the sign command outputs signed enclave, the digest command outputs signing material, the dump command outputs data containing the SIGStruct metadata for the SGX signed enclave, which is submitted to Intel for whitelisting.
+	-o <file>       output parameter.
+                    sgx:  the sign command outputs signed enclave, the digest command outputs signing material, the dump command outputs data containing the SIGStruct metadata for the SGX signed enclave, which is submitted to Intel for whitelisting.
-	-p <file>       signing server public key certificate, required for sgx two-step method.
+                    trustzone: /output_path/uuid.sec, uuid must be the same as the value of gpd.ta.appID in manifest.txt -p <file>       signing server public key certificate, required for sgx two-step method.
 	-s <file>       the signature value required for two-step method, this parameter is empty to indicate single-step method.